iota-community/IOTA-eXperience-Team/IOTA-Experience-Team-charter.md

 - Being a developer advocate
 - Create a list of RFP’s for the EDF to fund Open Source development

 ## Section 4.
-Node.js Project Operations.
+IOTA Experience Team Initiatives Operations

 The IOTA Experience Team will establish and maintain a process of support for IOTA community projects.
 The process will establish guidelines for how culture and values of the community can be supported.